WebAssembly/component-model/design/mvp/Explainer.md

 thought of as inter-component control-flow or synchronization mechanisms.

-Just like with handles, in the Component Model, async value types are lifted-from and lowered-into `i32` values (or `i64` values when the `table64` canonopt is present) that index an encapsulated per-component-instance table that is maintained by the canonical ABI built-ins [below](#canonical-definitions).
+Just like with handles, in the Component Model, async value types are lifted-from and lowered-into `i32` values that index an encapsulated per-component-instance table that is maintained by the canonical ABI built-ins [below](#canonical-definitions).
 The Component-Model-defined ABI for creating, writing-to and reading-from `stream` and `future` values is meant to be bound to analogous source-language features like promises, futures, streams, iterators, generators and channels so that developers can use these familiar high-level concepts when working directly with component types, without the need to manually write low-level async glue code.
 For languages like C without language-level concurrency support, these ABIs (described in detail in the [Canonical ABI explainer]) can be exposed directly as function imports and used like normal low-level Operation System I/O APIs.